basil08/basil08.github.io/content/bookshelf.md

 Ancient classic Celtic romance legend, retold hundreds of times by different people.
 This is one of them.
 Also of note is Wagner's opera [Tristan und Isolde](https://en.wikipedia.org/wiki/Tristan_und_Isolde) because of its influence on Western operatic status quo and avart-grande usage of chromatics and dissonant harmonies.

 What drew me more is the inspiration that feeds man's mind.
 How a millenia old legend can invigorate an old guy to compose a magnificent piece of soul moving music that is heralded as a new avenue in what operas ought to be.
 The nature of value, though elusive, is this.

+It was listed as required reading for a MIT OCW course called "The Philosophy of Love" ([CC.112](https://ocw.mit.edu/courses/concourse/cc-112-philosophy-of-love-spring-2013/)).
+Quite interesting.

 {{</ds>}}

 36. {{<ds sum="**In My Skin | Kate Holden**">}}